パスワードの安全性を高める

 Do Not Access Private Accounts Using Public Wi-Fi

 Much of today’s workforce consists of hybrid and remote workers.
 Digital marketers working from home must take care to ensure that their Wi-Fi network is secure and that their systems and software are updated.
 Likewise, employees working in the field or while out on a lunch break must avoid using public Wi-Fi to log into accounts.
-It is too easy for hackers and cybercriminals to hijack data being sent over a public network.
+It is too easy for hackers and cybercriminals to hijack data being sent over a public network through a man-in-the-middle attack

 Use a Password Manager